 Use a pond thermometer to help adjust fish feeding and water treatment applications.

 As the cold weather comes, a fish’s metabolism starts to change.
 Since Koi and goldfish are cold blooded, their digestive tract fluctuates depending upon their surroundings.
 This means that your fish will start eating less as the temperature of your pond water starts to decrease.
 Feed appropriately, taking note of the pond water’s temperature.

 Keep track of the temperature of your water using a pond thermometer.
 A pond thermometer becomes particularly handy during the spring and the fall.
-It can help you determine when to feed your fish and what to feed your fish.
+It can help you determine when to start or stop feeding your fish and what to feed your fish.

 Remove plant material from your water feature